Kony-CSE/BarcodeScannerAARIntegrationViz8.2/README.md

 Follow the below links for Integrating Scandit SDK in Android Native Project(Android Studio) https://github.com/journeyapps/zxing-android-embedded

-Requirements Steps for AAR Integration in Kony Studio 7.2.1
+Requirements Steps for AAR Integration in Kony Visualizer  8.0 and above.

 Step 1 Generate an AAR file which works independently.
 While generating the AAR file from Android Studio please check the below things.